-Ford Motor says 2017 performance to drop from 2016 levels
+Ford says 2017 performance will fall from 2016 levels as costs rise

 Ford's costs for layoffs would be about $500 million in 2017, one-fifth of what it cost in 2007, to compensate idled workers if U.S. sales were hypothetically to decline by 40 percent.

-Ford said its automotive operating margin will be lower for full-year 2016 than the 6.8 percent achieved in 2015.
-It also said adjusted earnings per share will be lower than the $1.93 earned in 2015.

-Ford shares were down 1.3 percent at $12.22 in premarket trading.
+Ford shares were down 25 cents at $12.13 on Wednesday afternoon.
 The stock has not recovered since it fell more than 8 percent in late July when it said the industry was going into a gradual decline.

-(Reporting by Bernie Woodall; Editing by Joseph White and Jeffrey Benkoe)
+(Reporting by Bernie Woodall in Detroit and David Shepardson in Washington; Editing by Joseph White and Jeffrey Benkoe)